 This kind of personalized marketing helps your audience feel nurtured and cared for after they sign up for your list.
 Leaving a lasting positive impression is easier when subscribers can tell you’ve hand-selected content and offers just for them.
 It will also increase brand trust and loyalty with these subscribers because you’ve taken the time to understand their needs.

 How do you do this well?

-The best way is by launching your first quiz, which you can do by signing up for a free Interact account right now.
+The best way is by launching your first quiz, which you can do by signing up for an Interact account right now.
 I’ll talk about how to do this later on in this article, but for now, sign up and keep reading through these market segmentation tips.

 The basics of creating a strong market segmentation strategy

 While you don’t want to treat all of your audience members the same way, you can make your life easier by finding the similarities between each subset of your audience.
 Defining market segments will be easier when you follow these crucial first steps.

 Since the point of creating a market segmentation strategy is to better understand your audience, it makes sense to choose market segment types that will help you gather the data you need to serve your people well.

 You can segment your audience by any one (or more) of these factors:

 - Personality traits

 As you read through this list, what market segment factors jump out at you?